 How does Mattress Support?

 The support capacity of a mattress is perhaps the most important aspect.
 Because everyone’s body is different, there is not one mattress that offers the right support for everyone.

-So you will have to feel whether the mattress is right for you.
+So you will have to decide whether the mattress is right for you.
 It is best to try out the mattress at home.
 Only when you have really slept on it do you know how the mattress supports you and how it works out for your back.

 Please note that you will be given a trial period with a money-back guarantee instead of an exchange guarantee.
-It is normal that your new mattress is still a bit stiff in the beginning and that there is a good chance that you will encounter initial complaints.
+It is normal that your new mattress is still a bit stiff in the beginning, and there is a good chance that you will encounter initial complaints.
 This is normal and usually takes about 3 to 4 weeks.

 The Type of Mattress

 There are five types of mattresses, but which type of mattress is best for you?
 What is good for one person can be a disaster for another.
 The different types of mattresses each have their own temperature.

 One mattress is warm (latex) and the other is cold (pocket spring mattresses).
 Cold foam mattresses are neutral in temperature.
 Mattresses are also available in different firmnesses (hardnesses).